olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 SBCAST your executable and libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Slurm contains a utility called ``sbcast``.
-This program takes a file and broadcasts it to all nodes to node-local storage (ie, ``/tmp``, NVMe).
+This program takes a file and broadcasts it to each node's node-local storage (ie, ``/tmp``, NVMe).
 This is useful for sharing large input files, binaries and shared libraries, while reducing the overhead on shared file systems and overhead at startup.
-This is highly recommended at scale if you have multiple shared libraries on GPFS/NFS file systems.
+This is highly recommended at scale if you have multiple shared libraries on Lustre/NFS file systems.
-Here is a simple example of a file ``sbcast`` from a user's scratch space on GPFS to each node's NVMe drive:
+Here is a simple example of a file ``sbcast`` from a user's scratch space on Lustre to each node's NVMe drive:

 .. code:: bash